By Rick Cook

 The first step to bring these under control is to establish a comprehensive storage policy, especially for things to be stored over the network.
 Then, start enforcing the policy.

 As part of that policy, you should consider restricting, or even prohibiting, storing .AVI and .MOV files on corporate servers.
-At the very least, someone should occasionally review those stored files with an eye to encouraging the user
+At the very least, someone should occasionally review those stored files with an eye to encouraging the user to delete them.

 Monitoring online movies is no substitute for capacity planning or having a comprehensive storage strategy, but it can help curb the demand for storage space.

 - One of the main tools for controlling wasted storage is Storage Resource Management (SRM) software.
 Thus, it's not surprising that an SRM company, Astrum Software, has a paper listing 12 steps to eliminate storage waste.
 Although it is aimed primarily at desktop users, it has some good advice for managers of storage servers as well.
 It can be found at http://www.storcast.com/NCPR20000101.asp

 - For a list of the latest tips on SearchStorage, go to: http://www.searchstorage.com/searchStorage_Tips_Page/0,1800,,00.html